data-science-seminar/Seminars/Installation guide/README.md

 can be found [here](http://htmlpreview.github.io/?https://github.com/data-science-seminar/Seminars/blob/master/Installation%20guide/R/Introduction-excercise.html)

 Or if you prefer run  save the data contained in this folder and save this [file](https://github.com/data-science-seminar/Seminars/blob/master/Installation%20guide/test.Rmd) in R

+## Further practice

+Swirl is a great r package that contains interactive courses, If you want to further practice your R skills or pick up on some basic concept you can try it by following this guide[https://swirlstats.com/students.html]